-One among the world’s most remarkable natural wonders, the Grand Canyon, is positioned just 3 ½ hours north of Scottsdale by motor car.
+Among the world’s most remarkable natural wonders, the Grand Canyon is positioned just 3 ½ hours north of Scottsdale and a place for captivating adventures on private tours.

-Even though the Canyon appears to have been well-recorded in photos, paintings as well as in movies, nothing at all could replace the eye-popping experience of standing on the Canyon’s rim as well as experiencing its splendour.
+Even though the Canyon appears to have been well-recorded in photos, paintings as well as in movies, nothing at all could replace the eye-popping experience of standing on the Canyon’s rim as well as experiencing its splendour on spectacular sightseeing tours.

-There are numerous ways to discover the Canyon –right here are a few tips to help you start out.
+There are numerous ways to discover the Canyon with fantastic adventure tours and thrilling activities.
 Keep in mind that most Canyon journeys and also accommodations need bookings ahead of time.

 The Grand Canyon is among the America's most renowned and eye-popping all-natural points of interest, and also has become a road-tripping location for generations.